Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Shader-Graph-Asset-Types.md

 </tr>
 <tr>
 <td><strong>Decal Shader Graph</strong></td>
-<td>The Decal Shader Graph works with the URP's Decal Renderer Feature to project specific Materials onto other objects in a Scene.
+<td>The Decal Shader Graph works with the URP's Decal Renderer Feature to project a material onto other objects in a Scene.
+You can use a Decal Shader Graph for any dynamic effect you want to project onto another surface in your scene.
 For more information on the Decal Renderer Feature, see <a href="https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest/index.html?subfolder=/manual/renderer-feature-decal.html">the URP's documentation on the Decal Renderer Feature</a>. <br/> The Decal Shader Graph adds the following Block nodes to your Master Stack by default:
 <ul>
 <li><strong>Vertex</strong>: No nodes are added by default.</li>
 <li><strong>Fragment</strong>: Base Color, Alpha, Normal, and Normal Alpha nodes.</li>